otrv4/otrv4/otrv4.md

 In the DAKE, OTRv4 makes use of long-term Cramer-Shoup keys and ephemeral D-H keys.

-For exchanging conversation messages, OTRv4 uses a key structure, and key-rotation strategy, inspired on the [Double Ratchet] spec [6].
+For exchanging data messages, OTRv4 uses a key structure and key rotation strategy inspired by the [Double Ratchet] algorithm [6].
 The goal is to provide forward secrecy even in the event of not receiving messages from the other participant for a considerable amount of time.